eespurlock/Web_Development/fp/README.md

 The column headers are all buttons.
 Pressing on one of the buttons will sort the list by that column.
 You can toggle between ascending and descending order by pressing the same button multiple times

+Error notes: When I run this and look at the console, I always see a bunch of errors pop up, but the output is always what I want, so I have been ignoring them.
+If they are something I should have focused on more, please let me know.